 The 1960’s saw many changes as Wittichen took great strides to serve their market.
 The first of these changes involved opening branches throughout the state of Alabama.
 In 1963, Fred Sharp moved to Huntsville, and opened the company’s first branch outside of Birmingham.
 In 1967, Jim Hallmon and Jack Cummings opened the company’s Tuscaloosa store, and in 1968, Ferrell Stephens and Waylon Taylor opened the company’s Gadsden store.
 Then in 1969 as the 60’s were coming to a close the Huntsville store oversaw the opening of the company’s Sheffield store.
 Another major change that occurred in the 1960’s was when Wittichen sold Wittichen Chemical Company to Thompson Hayward Chemical Company, which later sold to Harcross Chemical Company.
 Carl Wittichen served as President of Wittichen Supply Company, and oversaw the financial side of the company’s business.
 Drexel Daily served as Vice President and General Manger and oversaw the day to day operation of the company, while J.C.
 Herring served as manager of the company’s home office in Birmingham.

 The 1970’s took an interesting turn for Wittichen.
 The company started stocking and selling various lines of air conditioning and heating equipment, as well as air movement supplies in its branches.
 In May of 1972, Wittichen opened its Anniston branch, and then opened its Decatur branch in January of 1973, bringing the total to seven branches throughout north Alabama.
-In 1977, David Henderson, son in law of Mr. Wittichen came with the company as a warehouse/delivery person, and began working in various positions within the company.
+In 1977, David Henderson, son in law of Mr. Wittichen joined the company as a warehouse/delivery person, and began working in various positions within the company.
 The plan was for Henderson to be groomed to someday take over for Mr. Wittichen.
 An abrupt change had to be made to this plan when Vice President and General Manager Drexel Daily was diagnosed with cancer in 1979, and passed away December 2nd of that year.
 His contribution to the industry will long be remembered.
 He pioneered refrigeration and air conditioning in the state of Alabama, and his servant’s heart was the key to the success of Wittichen Supply Company.
 To this day, the RSES organization gives an annual Drexel Daily award to a deserving individual based on attitude, service, and contribution to the industry.
 Daily’s philosophy of customer service is still preached within the company today.
 Henderson quickly had to assume Daily’s position, and began overseeing the daily operation of the company along with J.C.
 Herring, and other key people within the organization.

 Wittichen began moving south in the 80’s.
 They opened a branch in Montgomery in 1981 and in Dothan in 1987, bringing the total to nine.
 The company also began its transfer of ownership, to take care of any future estate tax issues, and Mr. Wittichen became less active in the organization.
 Some of the other key people began reaching retirement age, and the company began putting its second generation of managers in place.
 In 1986, Copeland Corporation came calling, and Wittichen became a distributor of their line of air conditioning and refrigeration compressors and condensing units in many of their branches.